 4. The Grassy Knoll

 There’s very little The Knoll can’t do.
-It’s an ace area to capture sundown, a remarkable perspective to drink on your morning coffee, and the one area all residents hit up for beach vibes and unwinded times.
-You will not see the sun itself set here; however, you’ll remain in a prime area (we’re talking endless views of the sky) to view the troposphere modification colors.
+It’s an ace area to capture sundown, a remarkable perspective to drink on your morning coffee, and the one area all residents hit up for beach vibes and relaxed times.
+You will not see the sun itself set here; however, you’ll stay in a prime area (we’re talking endless views of the sky) to view the troposphere modification colors.

 5. Manly Wharf/Ferry